 When private vehicles are used for Library business, drivers must have and show proof of a valid, current, and class-appropriate driver's license and adequate insurance.
+The Library will request proof of insurance upon hire and every six months thereafter.
 Approval to attend meetings or conferences outside the Library includes approval of use of a private vehicle for Library business.
 The Library will reimburse the operator of the vehicle at the prevailing rate per mile set by the Internal Revenue Service.
 (Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)